Leonardo Ricaurte

 Clarion Housing Group, United Kingdom Institute for Sociology, Centre for Social Sciences, Hungarian Academy of Sciences Centre of Excellence, Hungary Pacte - Laboratoire de sciences sociales, Université Grenoble Alpes, FranceResearch project

-ESR15 - Social Evaluation of RegenerationSimilarly, he has research experience in sustainable and affordable housing projects fostering participatory practices, the Sustainable Development Goals, and the New Urban Agenda, as part of an internship in the research laboratory CRAterre in Grenoble.
-In 2020, he defended his master's dissertation “Possibilities of participatory tools in the attainment of sustainable housing solutions: The case of Bogotá” receiving a "mention très bien" with commendations from the jury.
-This research focused on the production of social housing in the context of international frameworks of sustainability, and the impact of market-led housing systems, urban inequality, and gentrification when creating comprehensive policies and strategies.
+He has also gained research experience in sustainable and affordable housing projects promoting participatory practices, the Sustainable Development Goals and the New Urban Agenda through an internship at the CRAterre research laboratory in Grenoble.
+In 2020, he defended his Master's thesis entitled “Possibilities of participatory tools in the attainment of sustainable housing solutions: The case of Bogotá”, which was awarded a "mention très bien" by the jury.
+This research focused on the production of social housing in the context of international frameworks for sustainability and the impact of market-driven housing systems, urban inequality and gentrification in the development of comprehensive policies and strategies.

 April, 01, 2022